aspose-ocr/Aspose.OCR-Documentation/python/getting-started/system-requirements/_index.md

 ---

 Aspose.OCR for Python via .NET works under Python version **3.6** or later.
 The library is cross-platform - you can run your code unchanged on any of the following **64-bit** operating systems:

+{{% alert color="info" %}}
+Despite of _"via .NET"_ in the name, the library does not require .NET Runtime to be installed on the target host.
+All required dependencies are already built into the [distributive package](/ocr/python-net/installation/).
+{{% /alert %}}

 ## Microsoft Windows